-INTRO ODUC TION 1 SECTI ION 4 - CONTENT OF ANNUAL REPORT a.
-Aud lited Financial Statements For Fiscal Year Ended June 30, 2021 2 b.
-Fina ancial and Operating Data i.
-Principal Amount Of Bonds Outstanding As Of August 16, 2021 2 ii.
-Balance In Each Fund Under The Indenture And the Reserve Requirement As Of August 16, 2021 and 2 iii.
-Any Changes To The Rate And Method Of Apportionment Of The Special Taxes 2 iv.
-An Update of Table 4 of the Official Statement 3 v.
-The Percentage of the Maximum Special Taxes Levied by the District 3 vi.
-The Status of Any Foreclosure Actions Being Pursued by the District 3 vii.
-A Statement as to Whether the District Participates in the Teeter Plan (as Defined in the Official Statement) and in the Event that the Teeter Plan is Terminated with Respect to the District, a Table Showing the Total Special Taxes Levied and the Total Special Taxes Collected for the Prior Fiscal Year and the Total Special Taxes that, as of December 31, Remain Unpaid for Each Prior Fiscal Year in Which Special Taxes Were Levied and the Number of Delinquent Parcels in the District.
-3 viii.
-If Special Taxes are Levied on Undeveloped Property, the Amount of Special Taxes Levied on Undeveloped Property and the Amount of Special Taxes Levied on Developed Property (as Such Terms are Defined in the Rate and Method of Apportionment of the Special Taxes) 3 ix.
-Any Information Not Already Included Above that the Issuer is Required to File in its Annual Report Pursuant to the Provisions of the Mello-Roos Community Facilities Act of 1982, as Amended, with the California Debt and Investment Advisory Commission.
-3 CERT AIN D DISCLAIMERS 4
+INTRO DUC ΓΙΟΝ SECTI ON 4 - - CONTENT OF ANNUAL REPORT a.
+Aud ited Financial Statements For Fiscal Year Ended June 30, 2021 b.
+Fina ncial and Operating Data i.
+Principal Amount Of Bonds Outstanding As Of August 16, 20212 ii.
+Balance In Each Fund Under The Indenture And the Reserve Requirement As Of August 16, 2021 iii.
+Any Changes To The Rates And Method Of Apportionment Of The Special Tax 3 iv.
+An Update of Table 7 of the Official Statement v.
+An Update of Tables 12, 19, and 26 of the Official Statement vi.
+An Update of Tables 14, 21, and 28 of the Official Statement vii.
+An Update of Table 8 of the Official Statement viii.
+The Status of Any Foreclosure Actions Being Pursued by the Districts ix.
+A Statement as to Whether the Teeter Plan Remains in Effect with Regard to the Districts х.
+Any Information Not Already Included Above that is Required to be Filed in the Annual Report to the California Debt and Investment Advisory Commission CERTA AIN D ISCLAIMERS5 EXHIB ITS